Investment Philosophy

 Identification

-We identify possible investments through reading, screening using certain financial ratios and examining the activities of certain asset managers. we however, always make our own analysis before investing.
+We identify possible investments through reading, screening and following asset managers we respect.
+We however, always do our own analysis before investing.

 Circle of competence